-This Sheet Pan Teriyaki Shrimp, Pineapple and Snap Peas is SO easy, healthy, a meal-in-one, with the BEST homemade Teriyaki sauce and on your table in LESS THAN 30 MINUTES!
+This Teriyaki Shrimp is healthy, a meal-in-one, with the BEST homemade Teriyaki sauce and on your table in LESS THAN 30 MINUTES!

 My number one recipe since I posted it has been my One Pan Lemon Butter Garlic Shrimp and Asparagus because its soooo good and soooo easy!
 So I thought it was time for another equally delicious sheet pan shrimp recipe that is almost as easy – hello delectable Sheet Pan Teriyaki Shrimp, Pineapple and Snap Peas!

 Because really, does it get any better than teriyaki and pineapple?!

-Looking for More Teriyaki Dinners
+Looking for More Teriyaki Dinners?

 - One Pot Teriyaki Chicken and Pineapple Rice

 - Teriyaki Chicken Tacos with Pineapple Pear Salsa